 Check if the places you're visiting in Australia have been in the news.
-If you book travel to somewhere that's been in the news for things like natural events, your policy may not cover you.
+If you book travel to somewhere that's been in the news for things like weather events or natural disasters, your policy may not cover you.